ZacharyPatten/Towel/README.md

 long NextLong(this Random random);

-// Type conversion to string as appears in C# source code string ConvertToCsharpSource(this Type type);
+// Type conversion to string as appears in C# source code
+// Note: useful for runtime compilation from strings string ConvertToCsharpSource(this Type type);
+// Example typeof(List<int>) -> "System.Collections.Generic.List<int>"

-// decimal conversion to English words string ToWords(this decimal @decimal);
+string ToEnglishWords(this decimal @decimal);
+// Example: 12 -> "Twelve"
 ```
 ## Developer(s)

+You can chat the the developer(s) in Discord:

 Discord <a href="https://discord.gg/4XbQbwF"><img src="https://discordapp.com/assets/f8389ca1a741a115313bede9ac02e2c0.svg" width="30" height="30" title="Discord" alt="Discord"></a>

  - Zachary Patten
    - sevenix.zp@gmail.com

 Howdy!
-I'm Zachary Patten, and Towel has been a 5+ year long project of mine to make the most advanced, easy-to-use coding library around.
-Data structures, mathematics, mearsurements, algorithms, extensions...
-Towel has something for every project out there.
-Currently, I only work on Towel in my free time, but feel free to contact me if you have questions and I will respond when I am able. :)
+I'm Zachary Patten.
+I like making code frameworks and teaching people how to code.
+I only work on Towel in my free time, but feel free to contact me if you have questions and I will respond when I am able. :)